-Career, Finance, and Life Planning 8 (full year)-In this course, students will analyze interests, aptitudes, and skills to prepare for careers and transition through life.
-An emphasis will be placed on work ethics, team building, communication, and leadership skills.
-Additional topics will include technology etiquette and career planning.
-In this course, as well, students will develop a personalized approach to healthy living.
-An emphasis will be placed on developing personal wellness and making foods that support growth.
-Other topics will focus on problem-solving, work ethic, nutritional and food selections, family dynamics, and personal health.
+Career, Finance, and Life Planning 8 (full year) - In this course, students will explore their interests, aptitudes, and skills to prepare for future careers and life transitions.
+Emphasis will be placed on developing strong work ethics, teamwork, communication, and leadership skills.
+Students will also focus on career planning and the responsible use of technology.
+Additionally, the course will guide students in creating a personalized approach to healthy living by promoting personal wellness and preparing nutritious foods that support growth.
+Other key topics include problem-solving, nutritional choices, family dynamics, and overall personal health.

-FCS 8 (semester) - In this course, students will develop a personalized approach to living healthy.
-An emphasis will be placed on developing personal health throughout all stages of life.
-Additional topics will focus on problem-solving, work ethics, nutrition and food selections, family dynamics, personal health, community resources, communication skills, emotional and mental well-being, personal hygiene, decision making, and goal setting.
-Students will be learning to apply what they learn from each unit through food labs.
-This course is highly recommended for any student who is interested in researching potential careers for when they become an adult.
+FCS 8 (semester) - In this course, students will create a personalized approach to healthy living, with a focus on maintaining personal health throughout all stages of life.
+Topics covered will include problem-solving, work ethics, nutrition and food selection, family dynamics, community resources, emotional and mental well-being, personal hygiene, decision-making, and goal-setting.
+Students will apply what they learn in each unit through hands-on food labs.
+This course is highly recommended for students interested in exploring potential careers and preparing for their future as adults.
 Students enrolled in FCS 8, will take Intro to STEM 8 the opposite semester.